AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::PrepayInstance.md

       "Default": true
     },
     "Tags": {
-      "Type": "CommaDelimitedList",
+      "Type": "Json",
       "Description": "Tags to attach to instance.
 Max support 20 tags to add during create instance.
 Each tag with two properties Key and Value, and Key is required.", "MaxLength": 20
     },
     "HostName": {
       "Type": "String",
       "Description": "Host name of created ecs instance. at least 2 characters, and '.' '-' Is not the first and last characters as hostname, not continuous use.
-Windows platform can be up to 15 characters, allowing letters (without limiting case), numbers and '-', and does not support the number of points, not all is digital ('.').
-Other (Linux, etc.) platform up to 30 characters, allowing support number multiple points for the period between the points, each permit letters (without limiting case), numbers and '-' components."
+Windows platform can be up to 15 characters, allowing letters (without limiting case), numbers and '-', and does not support the number of points, not all is digital ('.').Other (Linux, etc.) platform up to 30 characters, allowing support number multiple points for the period between the points, each permit letters (without limiting case), numbers and '-' components."
+    },
+    "PasswordInherit": {
+      "Type": "Boolean",
+      "Description": "Specifies whether to use the password preset in the image.
+To use the PasswordInherit parameter, the Password parameter must be empty and you must make sure that the selected image has a password configured.", "AllowedValues": [
+        "True",
+        "true",
+        "False",
+        "false"
+      ]
     },
     "Password": {
       "Type": "String",